aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 $ npm install aws-amplify-angular
 ```

-Note that we have installed required packages in this step but we have not configured and backend services.
+Note that you have installed required packages in this step, but we have not configured any backend services yet.

 ## Working with Ionic

-Before start working with Ionic, lets take a step back and explain our app building strategy;  we will first build a fully working Ionic app (with local/mock data) and later we will connect it to the cloud.
-This strategy will help you better understand the building blocks of an Ionic app how we can quickly enable cloud features with Amplify for new or existing applications.
+Before start working with Ionic, let's take a step back and define our app building strategy;  we will first build a fully working Ionic app (with local/mock data), and then we will connect it to the cloud.
+This strategy will help you better understand the building blocks of an Ionic app, and how you can quickly enable cloud features for new or existing applications.

-**Angular Components:**
+**Angular Modules:**

 Previous versions of Ionic made use of the Angular framework, and Ionic 4 is no exception.
 Angular provides a component-based architecture in which the application consists of *components*, and *components* are executed in the context of a *module*.

-Each component typically consists of an HTML template, a module file, a component file, an SCSS (SASS stylesheet) file and a .spec file that includes tests.
+Each module typically consists of an HTML template, a module file, a component file, an .scss stylesheet, and a .spec file that includes tests.
 This file organization encourages developers to write code that is easy to understand, extend, and debug.

-As an example, when we will build our HomeTab module - that will also host our auth feature - the associated folder structure will be like this:
+As an example, when we will build our HomeTab module, the  folder structure for the module will look like this:
 ```
 /src
   /app